brucou/cycle-state-machine-demo/README.md

   the result of the non-parameterized version of the test. **TODO explain bettr**

 We will use the state machine as a model, and automatically generate input tests from it.
-**explain MBT testing procedure, the input generation, the oracale, the abstract tests into concrete tests, shrinking failing tests, and also bcause EFSM should add some data-flow testing, i.e. generators which randomizes the data - or randomize between a predefined set**
+**explain MBT testing procedure, the input generation, the oracle, the abstract tests into concrete tests, shrinking failing tests, and also because EFSM should add some data-flow testing, i.e. generators which randomizes the data - or randomize between a predefined set**

 ### Test execution